Hitachi ID Access Certifier -- included in Hitachi ID Identity Manager -- enables organizations to review and clean up security entitlements with:

 - Authorization workflow:

 Every user deactivation or access revocation request processed by Access Certifier is subject to an authorization process before being completed.
-The Access Certifier workflow engine is designed to get quick and reliable feedback from groups of business users, who may be individually unreliable.
+The Access Certifier workflow manager is designed to get quick and reliable feedback from groups of business users, who may be individually unreliable.
 This is accomplished with:

 - Concurrent invitations to multiple users to review a request.